1915venu/open5gs_kubernetes/docs/cp_stress_test_report.md

 ### Finding 4: Resource Constraints Cause Catastrophic Registration Failure

-To prove that resource constraints directly cause registration degradation, MongoDB's CPU was throttled to **5% of 1 core** via direct cgroup v2 manipulation (`cpu.max = 5000 100000`), and the AMF was limited to 100m via Kubernetes.
+To prove that resource constraints directly cause registration degradation, MongoDB's CPU was throttled to **5% of 1 core** via direct cgroup v2 manipulation, and the AMF was limited to 100m via Kubernetes.

 **Test 4: 200 UEs @ 100ms interval — MongoDB CPU throttled to 5%**